richardthorp/rodeo/testing.md

 It has not been possible to test this route function due to issues with running the app on a development server.
 When testing this function, the connection to the server cuts out and the 413 error is not returned.
 This issue has been noted on [Stack Overflow with users saying]("https://stackoverflow.com/questions/19911106/flask-file-upload-limit") that when the app is moved to a production server, the issue is resolved.

 ### Found Bugs
 A bug was found where adding more than 8 instruction text inputs on **/add_recipe** and **/edit_recipe** would make the browser window unresponsive.
-The problem was due to a conflict between the function used to render new instruction rows in scripts.js and a jQuery plugin that was being used to make the ingredient text boxes automatically grow to accomodate any text inserted into the input.
+The problem was due to a conflict between the function used to render new instruction rows in scripts.js and a jQuery plugin that was being used to make the ingredient text boxes automatically grow to accommodate any text inserted into the input.
 The jQuery plugin has now been removed from the app and the problem has been resolved.

 A user reported an issue with adding an image to a recipe, despite the image conforming to the size and file requirements.
 This was using a 2015 Macbook Pro running OS Sierra 10.12.6 and Chrome (version 90.0.4430.85).
 The file upload functionality has been extensively tested on several other devices and it has not been able to reproduce the issue.